City-of-Helsinki/mlops-template/README.md

 If you want to host your project pages on GitHub, you will have to make your project public.
 You can also build the pages locally with `jekyll`.

+8. Remember to track your changes with git!
+Some useful commands:

+See which files have changes since the last commit: `git status`

+Add files to a commit: `git add [file names/paths separated by whitespace ' ']`

+Create commit: `git commit -m [short description of the changes you made]`

+To use git with remote repository, you must create an ssh key and upload it to your git profile settings.
+See [here](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) how to do it.
+Then, you can push the commits to remote repository, where they are safe and allow collaborative work on the project:

+Push commit to remote repository (GitHub server): `git push origin -u`

+In addition, there are many fancy features for git that enable collaborative work, debugging, automated testing and other crazy things, but there are other sources for that.

+**Now, begin working with your ML project!**